Compostable Mulch Film for Vegetable Production

 Installation & Field Use

-No special machinery required.
+No special equipment.

 End of Life